Welcome to Lincoln, Canterbury, for the 2021 Sociological Association of Aotearoa New Zealand Conference:

 Presenters with accepted abstracts are required to complete their online registration and pay their conference fees in full by 5 November 2021 to ensure their papers remain in the conference programme.

-The programme for SAANZ2021 will be hosted through Sched.
-Please access here.
+The programme for SAANZ2021 is now available and can be accessed through Sched here.

-Please note: all of those who register for SAANZ2021 will be invited to register with the Sched programme and manage their own schedule.
+Please note: all who registered for SAANZ2021 have been invited to register with the Sched programme and manage their own schedule.
 There will be no printed programmes.
+If you are registered and did not receive your invite, please contact email@example.com.

 Accommodation & Getting There